tsusanto/gt/_posts/2025-02-21-pork-belly-ssamjang.md

 There is no need to season the pork as it's eaten with ssamjang sauce, which is quite salty.

-I like to boil the pork for about 10 minutes to reduce the taste of porkiness.
+I like to boil the pork for about 10 minutes to clean it and reduce the taste of porkiness, but this step is optional.

 Pan fry the pork slices in a grill pan, no oil necessary.
 Pan fry each side for about 5 minutes each.
 Take the pork slices out and cut into thin bite sized pieces.
 Put the pork pieces back in the grill pan and cook for another 5 minutes, stir it a couple times to even char on all sides.